VR-Caps: A Virtual Environment for Capsule Endoscopy: VR-Caps Environment

+where $P_e$ and $P_s$ represent end and start point of organ segments, respectively.
 In the Unity environment, the velocity (cm per minute) under the peristaltic motion and movement direction of capsule robot are simulated based on its residing segment type.
 Finally, the force faced by the capsule robot in unit time interval due to peristalsis is defined by:

 where $\vec{v_p}=\alpha \vec{v}$ is the propagation velocity which is a scaled multiple of the propagation direction, and ${\vec{u}}$ is the current velocity of the capsule robot.